shalstein/tripply/README.md

 ## Installation

-Before installing you will need to generate a key for using the Google Direction, Google Maps JavaScript, and the OpenWeatherMap API's.
-Generate a key and set two environmental variables.
-One should be called `google_directions_key` for the directions key.
+Before installing you will need to generate a key for using Google Directions API, and OpenWeatherMap API.
+Generate the keys and set two environmental variables.
+One should be called `GOOGLE_DIRECTIONS_KEY` for the directions key.
 The second should be called `WEATHER_API_KEY` for the weather key.

-Now we run the following commands in the terminal:
+Now run the following commands in the terminal:

 ```bash
 git clone git@github.com:peacestone/tripply.git